-Inlet relocation, opening or maintenance must not alter hydrodynamics or long-term sand management, and will be designed to balance the sediment budget of the inlet and adjacent beaches.
+Inlet relocation, opening or maintenance must not alter hydrodynamics or long-term sand management.
+On an average annual basis, a quantity of beach-quality sand is placed on the adjacent eroding beaches which is equal to the natural net annual longshore sediment transport.
 Fla.
 Admin Code r.
 62B-41.005 (11-12).